milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 *Akira approaches Annelise, and she gives him the chef's cleaver with a pout.*

-*As Kai gets started on cutting the vegetables, Akira heads over to the sink and starts washing the dishes.*
+*As Kai gets started with cutting the vegetables, Akira heads over to the sink and starts washing the dishes, the sound of running water and clinking of dishes adding to the lively atmosphere.*

 Ingram: "Do you need any help, Akira?
 My hands are free."